Form 8854

 Taxation Under Section 877A

-Losses from deemed sales are taken into account to the extent otherwise allowed under U.S. internal revenue laws.
+• Gains from deemed sales are taken into account without regard to other rules under the Code.
+Losses from deemed sales are taken into account to the extent otherwise allowed under the Code.

-However, section 1091 (relating to the disallowance of losses on wash sales of stock and securities) doesn’t apply.
-For 2019, the net gain that you otherwise must include in your income is reduced (but not below zero) by $725,000.
+• However, section 1091 (relating to the disallowance of losses on wash sales of stock and securities) doesn’t apply.

 Explanation

-When you are a covered expatriate, you must then perform a calculation to determine you net unrealized gain.
+When you are a covered expatriate, you must then perform a calculation to determine your net unrealized gain.
 In other words, you subtract the adjusted basis A/B from the current FMV on the date before expatriation.
-The gain is then reduced up to $725,000, which means if your total gain is less than $725,000, you do not ow any tax for the MTM – subject to potential tax on deemed distributions for non MTM items (See next section)
+The gain is then reduced up to $821,000, which means if your total gain is less than $821,000, you do not owe any tax for the MTM – subject to potential tax on deemed distributions for non-MTM items (See next section)

 Deferral of the Payment of Mark-To-Market Tax